 Participants may buzz in at any time, once per question.

-After the moderator acknowledges, the participant must answer within 3 seconds.
+After the moderator acknowledges, the participant must begin answering within 3 seconds.

-If the participant answers incorrectly or fails to answer, the other participant has the remainder of the time limit to buzz in.
+If the participant answers incorrectly or fails to answer, the opposing participant has the remainder of the time limit to buzz in.

 If a participant answers correctly, the opposing participant loses one life point.

-If both participants answer incorrectly or fails to answer, both participants lose one life point each.
+If both participants answer incorrectly or fail to answer, both participants lose one life point each.

-The first participant to reach zero life point is eliminated, and the surviving participant advances.
+A participant who reaches zero life point is eliminated, and the opposing participant advances.

-If both participants reach zero life point at the same time, the first participant to correctly answer the next question advances.
+If both participants reach zero life point at the same time, the participant who correctly answers the next question advances.

 Trophies are awarded to the following winners: